 - COPD and COVID-19 – Lung Foundation Australia

 - Information for people affected by hepatitis B or C

-To help people with a disability, and those caring for them, understand COVID-19, the Department of Health (DoH) have developed a range of resources, including Auslan videos.
+To help people with a disability, and those caring for them, understand COVID-19, the Department of Health (DoH) has developed a range of resources, including Auslan videos.

 Visit DoHs webpage for more information or access these resources from the below links:

 What if I don’t have Medicare?

 Students that are not eligible for Medicare will have health or travel insurance.
 For those that do not have adequate insurance coverage, NSW Health will waive these costs to help support international students.
 This includes the waiving of payment and debt recovery procedures for ambulance transfers of people suspected to have COVID-19 infection, who are taken to NSW Health facilities for assessment.

 These arrangements have been put in place to ensure payment issues are not a barrier for people from overseas with respiratory symptoms seeking early medical advice.

 If you test positive to COVID-19 and require treatment, NSW Health will also waive these costs.
 This includes waiving payment and debt recovery procedures for people seeking treatment at NSW Health facilities.